-Police responded to a call about the attack at around 12:49 p.m. in the 300 block of E. Pearce Street, the Long Beach Police Department reported.
+Police responded to a call about the attack about 12:50 p.m. in the 300 block of E. Pearce Street, the Long Beach Police Department reported.

 The women punched Morales more than 20 times and smashed her face into the ground, police said.

 After dragging her across the street, they took off with Morales’ wallet and a little cash.